blinxcorporation/EduTime-PHP/README.md

 # university timetabling-php

-- This is a timetabling system for universities.
+- This is a timetabling system for universities, to help in resource utilization.